Cam-4587/TechTalk/README.md

 + Select 'Create New App' from your dashboard, choose an app name and select the appropriate region.
 + Click 'Create App'
 + Select 'Settings' on the navigation menu and In Config vars, add key/values conferring to configuration settings, environment variables, and other key-value pairs related to the Python project.
-+ Also in Config vars add the key value pair <strong>DISABLE_COLLECTSTATIC: 1</strong> for deployment wihout static files.
++ Also in Config vars add the key value pair <strong>DISABLE_COLLECTSTATIC: 1</strong> for deployment without static files.

 ### Within the codespace